Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	c.
 At the top of Visual Studio, make sure that the Startup Project box on the left of the green arrow says **ChangeFeedFunction**, and if it says something else, arrow down and click on **ChangeFeedFunction**.

 	d.
-Press the start button at the top of the page to run the program.
+Press the **Start** button at the top of the page to run the program.
 It will look like this green triangle:
 	![startbutton](/Lab/labpics/startbutton.PNG)

 	e.
 You will know the function is running when the console app says "Job host started" at the bottom.